DavidVujic/my-emacs-config/README.md

 ### json-mode
 Major mode for editing JSON files.
 Extends the builtin js-mode to add better syntax highlighting for JSON and some nice editing keybindings.

+### live-py-mode
+Visualize your Python code while you type it in Emacs.
+Activate it with M-x `live-py-mode`.

 ### magit
 Magit is an interface to the version control system Git, implemented as an Emacs package.